 Typography Handbook

-A concise, referential guide on best web typographic practices.
+A referential guide on best web typographic practices.

 Introduction

 Typography is more than just what fonts you use.
-Typography is everything that has to do with how text looks – such as font size, line length, color, and even more subtle things like the whitespace around a text.
-Good typography sets the tone of your written message and helps to reinforce its meaning and context.
+It is everything that has to do with how text looks – font size, line length, colour, and subtler things like the whitespace around a text.
+Good typography sets the tone of your written message and helps reinforce its meaning and context.

 Typographic Design